Manikantkr-1004/IdeaSpark-Project/README.md

 **Deployment**

 * Frontend deployed using Vercel
-* Backend deployed using a Node.js-compatible hosting service
+* Backend deployed using Render (It slow down after unactivity so it may take utpo 1 min when first time API hit)

 ---